matrix-org/matrix-spec-proposals/proposals/2366-key-verification-accept.md

 proposal, Bob would be able to just accept the verification request without choosing a method, and allow Alice to choose the verification method.

+In addition, the current key verification framework does not have a method for clients to signal to the other side that a key verification was successful.
+Some clients may wish to wait until the other side has either confirmed a successful verification or indicated an error before displaying the result of the verification, in order to give the two users a consistent view of the verification as a whole.

 ## Proposal

-A new event type is added to the key verification framework:
+Two new event types are added to the key verification framework.
+The new event types are already described in [MSC2241 (Key verification in DMs)](https://github.com/matrix-org/matrix-doc/pull/2241).
+This proposal adds them to verifications in to-device messages.

-`m.key.verification.ready`, which may be sent by the target of the `m.key.verification.request` message, upon receipt of the `m.key.verification.request` event.
+The first event type is `m.key.verification.ready`, which may be sent by the target of the `m.key.verification.request` message, upon receipt of the `m.key.verification.request` event.
 It has the fields:

 - `from_device`: the ID of the device that sent the `m.key.verification.ready`